Definition

 Potential difference

 Potential difference between two points is the work done in moving a unit positive charge between the two points.
-Its unit is V (Volts).
+Its unit is (Volts).

 Definition